 A well-known producer of collectable figurines clearly saw the potential of delving into these fantasies and tapping into the darker origins for adults.
-Consequently, a small series of figurines depicting these story characters combined with the macabre and Gothic, a soupcon of humour and eroticism hit the market as their response.
-Certainly not to everyone’s taste, a brief mention is not to publicise them, but to draw attention to the fact that these stories are still with us, and their influence remains as strong.
+Consequently, a small series of figurines depicting these story characters combined with the macabre and Gothic, a soupcon of humour and eroticism, hit the market as their response.
+Certainly not to everyone’s taste, this brief mention is not to publicise them, but to draw attention to the fact that these stories are still with us, and their influence remains as strong.
 In addition, these strange figures delved slightly out of the realm of fairy tales into the neighbouring text of nursery rhymes, these ditties that are regularly told to children of an even younger age.
 Indeed, some encyclopaedias classify them as verses for children.

 Reminded of childhood reminiscences, I particularly recalled a book given to me by my grandmother containing works of the Brothers Grimm who collected stories as a study of their culture.
-Conversely, Hans Christian Anderson wrote his own stories, though he readily incorporated elements from the world around him.
+Conversely, Hans Christian Andersen wrote his own stories, though he readily incorporated elements from the world around him.
 The Brothers were unhappy to find their work often referenced to children as they intended these tales for all.
 This was a contention they shared with Anderson, though their tales were sometimes considered coarse, while Anderson’s were often moralistic.

-Incidentally, the face carved in the Pumpkin is to frighten bad spirits away: it is not a bad entity itself.
+Incidentally, the face carved in the Pumpkin is to frighten evil spirits away: it is not a bad entity itself.
 Another frequent mistake: children are not meant to trick you if they do not give them a treat.
 They are meant to ask for you to give them a treat or for you to play a trick on them: more examples of where traditions have been twisted to suit this modern age.
 So adults enlightened, children beware!

 © Sharon Maria Bidwell, all rights reserved.